MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschematicket2-getparameterinitializer.md

  - IPrintSchemaTicket2::GetParameterInitializer
 ---

-# IPrintSchemaTicket2::GetParameterInitializer

 ## -description

-The **GetParameterInitializer** method retrieves the [IPrintSchemaParameterInitializer](./nn-printerextension-iprintschemaparameterinitializer.md) object, and it  represents the \<psf:ParameterInit\> element in the PrintTicket XML.
+The **GetParameterInitializer** method retrieves the [IPrintSchemaParameterInitializer](./nn-printerextension-iprintschemaparameterinitializer.md) object, and it  represents the `<psf:ParameterInit\>` element in the PrintTicket XML.

 The keyword name and keyword namespace URI specify the **IPrintSchemaParameterInitializer** object to be retrieved.